cloud-hypervisor/cloud-hypervisor/docs/fuzzing.md

 Cloud Hypervisor uses [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) for fuzzing individual components.

-The fuzzers are are in the `fuzz/fuzz_targets` directory
+The fuzzers are in the `fuzz/fuzz_targets` directory

 ## Preparation